ali77gh/ProjectAnalyzer/README.md

   - [ ] installation script.

 - [ ] Result should sort by user input
+- [ ] Fix table problem on huge source codes (calculate spaces)
+- [ ] divide Counter module from analyzer (same thing you do with Walker)
 - [ ] Refactor project
   - [x] Use tokio for multi-threading
   - [x] Use clap for args parser